Term project: the ERA5vis package#

 Expectations#

-In addition to the joint package, each group member and the entire group needs to write a short narrative self-report (a few lines per point) addressing the following points:
+In addition to the joint package, each group member needs to write a short narrative self-report (a few lines per point) addressing the following points:

 What task was assigned to you when you started?